Opinion dynamics 1: Social contagion moves hearts and minds

 We can also imagine other factors, miasmas if you like, which might influence their belief, but a priori we suspect these factors are usually secondary influences upon political beliefs.
 No one is born with an innate opinion on the dictatorship of the proletariat or an appropriate maintenance schedule for the local government’s public gardens.

 So why should we favour network models?
-One reason: because contagion-type behaviour is important in describing the massive shifts in political that we observe in the world around us, right now.
+One reason: because contagion-type behaviour is important in describing the massive shifts in politics that we observe in the world around us, right now.
 One piece, (via Tanner Greer) shows a particular opinion about free trade ripping through voters like COVID-19 through an unvaccinated population:

 Figure 4: Credit CNBC

-It is hard to find explanation for this kind of behaviour in terms of miasmas.
-The genes, brain structures and economic circumstances, fundamental values etc of American Republicans did not chance drastically from 2015 to 2016 but their support for particular policies did.
+It is hard to find an explanation for this kind of behaviour in terms of miasmas.
+The genes, brain structures and economic circumstances, fundamental values etc of American Republicans did not change drastically from 2015 to 2016 but their support for particular policies did.
 What is going on?
 Well, that one, I assert, might well correspond to the rise of Trumpism, with Donald Trump as patient zero in that outbreak.7 People are attending rallies, talking to their friends and otherwise doing all the business of meeting people and taking on new opinions.

-For another example, we could consider the deep canvassing model, devised the Los Angeles Lesbian, Gay, Bisexual, and Transgender Center in California.8 The research is great at showing how to talk to people to change their minds, but also, crucially, it demonstrates the effectiveness of changing minds by person-to-person contact.
+For another example, we could consider the deep canvassing model, devised by the Los Angeles Lesbian, Gay, Bisexual, and Transgender Center in California.8 The research is great at showing how to talk to people to change their minds, but also, crucially, it demonstrates the effectiveness of changing minds by person-to-person contact.

 Contagion-type, network-based models can easily support the kind of dynamical changes like this contagion, whereas the implicitly static models cannot.
 Just as we remained COVID-free for a very long time, then some of us who came into contact with COVID-patients acquired COVID, so can a public opinion remain dominant for a very long time then be overturned rapidly by a well-connected spreader.
 This also brings us to another important insight about social contagion: It suggests that we can, sometimes, produce massive changes in opinions, even apparently deeply held ones, by influencing people through their peers.

 There are other models, of course.
-We might imagine a high-budget advertising campaign, changed opinions in this case.
+We might imagine a high-budget advertising campaign changed opinions in this case.
 And indeed, advertising probably plays a role here too.
 But advertising is at the best of times an uncertain way of producing change, and we are generally suspicious that it can do anything like exponential spread through a population.
 Moreover, it is not incompatible — might advertising accelerate social network changes rather than cause it?
-How do we know, without investigating both these in convert?
+How do we know, without investigating both these in concert?

 3 How to do social-network-informed research

-For a sampling of labs working on understanding opinion as network contagion, see, some of the following
+For a sampling of labs working on understanding opinion as network contagion, see some of the following

 There are many, many more.